 The day has finally come!
 You are ready to expand to other markets.
-The next logical step is the localization of the content itself, but you never had to deal with something like this, and you feel a bit overwhelmed.
+The next logical step is the localization of your website’s content but you never had to deal with something like this, and you feel a bit overwhelmed.

 #1.
-How many words you want to localize?
+How many words do you want to localize?

 To define the number of words you want to localize, you need to define which content you want to localize.
 Deciding what actually matters is simple, yet the most efficient way to lower localization costs.

-For example, if you plan to localize your website, there might be pages which are rarely visited.
+For example, if you plan to localize your website, there might be pages that are rarely visited.
 Skip them and focus on the pages with the most visitors (you can find these numbers in your Google Analytics reports).
-Do you have to translate your company blog with a lot of valuable content?
+Do you want to translate your company blog with a lot of valuable content?
 Focus on cornerstone articles!

 #2.
 How many languages do you want to localize your content into?

 How many markets do you want to enter?
-This is usually decided by a combination of two main factors – the product fit and your website visitors.
+This is usually decided by a combination of two main factors – the product fit and the origin of the website’s visitors.

 You will decide on whether your product or service fits a certain market based on the info you have gathered in the past.
-A tip from us?
-Take into the account where your current clients and visitors are located.
-This will also give you the info for further marketing actions, like Google Ads or Facebook Ads campaigns.
+Want a tip from us?
+Take into account where your current clients and visitors are located.
+This will also give you the information you need for further marketing actions, like Google Ads or Facebook Ads campaigns.

 #3.
 How many people will work on the localization?

+Remember that localizing a clothing e-commerce shop is very different from localizing a catalog of car parts, but in both cases, you still need to thoroughly plan your localization actions.
 For this, you can simply contact us to discuss the best approach for the localization of your content.
-Remember that localizing a clothing e-commerce shop is different than localizing a catalog of car parts.
+Remember that localizing a clothing e-commerce shop is very different from localizing a catalog of car parts.

 #4.
-What’s the deadline of your localization project?
+What’s the deadline for your localization project?

 This is very closely linked to the previous point.
 Depending on the number of people working on the project, and the approach, the delivery date might differ greatly.

-For example, if your colleagues review the machine-translated content, you must accept that they also have other tasks to finish – they might simply not be able to finish the localization project on time, shifting your deadlines.
+For example, if your colleagues are going to review machine-translated content, you must accept that they also have other tasks to finish – they might simply not be able to finish the localization project on time, shifting your deadlines.
 If you have a strict deadline, it’s a matter of either prioritizing the localization project or outsourcing it.

 #5.
 What are the cultural differences between your native and target market?

 This is a very specific point, and sometimes you might want to skip it.
-Depending on the content, this might be possible, using again the example of the catalog of car parts.
-Such content is probably not very market-specific and does not need to be reviewed for cultural aspects.
+Depending on the content, this might be possible.
+Again using the example of the catalog of car parts: such content is probably not very market-specific and does not need to be reviewed in relation to cultural specificities.

 Marketing content, however, is very country-specific.
-For example, if you are a European company, and you localize your brand for an Asian country, you need to be aware that there are many cultural differences which might set up your whole localization project for failure.
+For example, if you are a European company, and you localize your brand for a market in Asia, you need to be aware that there are many cultural differences that might set your whole localization project up for failure.
 The message might come across as offensive and the images on your website might not convey the brand correctly.